StanSvec/linux-installation-scripts/README.md

 # apt-get install git
 ```
 ### Docker (Stretch/Sid versions only)
 (*The user must re-log after the execution.
-The specified user doesn't need to use sudo for Docker commands then.*)
+The specified user doesn't need root privileges when execute Docker commands.*)
 ```bash
 sudo ./docker $USERNAME
 ```
 #### Changing root path for the Docker runtime (needs review!)
 The default location is `/var/lib/docker`.
-Docker images are downloaded to this directory.
+Docker images are downloaded into this directory.
 Changing of the path can be convinient for example in case you don't have enough space on /var partition.
 ```
 sudo ./docker-change-graph-path $NEW_PATH
 ```